| Corinthian Sailing ClubBy-laws and Policy

 The maximum weight shall not exceed1000 pounds based on the manufacturer’s

+specified weight.
 (2) The maximum length shall not exceed 20 feet based on

 the manufacturer’s specified length.